Seven Years of Mostly About Stories

 So far this method has been in operation for a few months.
 Not every day has been a success, but I would say the clear majority of mornings find me doing this.
 No matter how rubbish the words are, I get them down, between 500 and 1000 of them.
 I then head away to work, knowing that however badly I spend the rest of my time, my day has been no failure.

 These are promising developments in the life of a writer.
 It is impossible for me to say whether the quality has improved, or will improve, with this system.
-We might also question whether writing in this way forces me to produce things that are less cohesive compared to the several thousand words I might write in a single day when the inspiration pressure cooker was overflowing at Cambridge.
+We might also question whether writing in this way forces me to produce things that are less cohesive compared to the several thousand words I might write in a single day when the inspiration pressure cooker was exploding back at Cambridge.
 But at least I am writing.
 I have no particular desire to be published at this stage, so I am happy just to get drafts on the page, for further editing and examination down the line.
 I have a well-paying bourgeois job – I’m no starving writer desperately trying to see things in the papers.
 This gives me the luxury of writing as much as I want and whatever I want, before I actually start trying to make money off it.

 Mostly About Stories is just a blog about the books that I’ve been reading, and will not contain my fiction as a matter of principle, though thematic interests may be shared between work “off the blog” and the work that does go on the blog.
 Thinking aloud is nice, but so is thinking on paper.
 Borges used to ask why he should write a book of five hundred pages when he could write a book review for this imaginary book and get it all down in five.
 I am no Borges, but writing the review first, then the novel itself, may not be a bad way to go in terms of learning thematic focus.